Mattress Guides

 There are other variations of queen size beds that offer slightly different size options.
 These non-standard sizes are not as common, so you usually have to purchase them from specialty manufacturers and bedding brands.

-Olympic Queen (Expanded Queen): Wider than a standard size queen, an Olympic queen measures 66 inches wide and 80 inches long.
+- Olympic Queen (Expanded Queen): Wider than a standard size queen, an Olympic queen measures 66 inches wide and 80 inches long.
 This allows couples three extra inches of wiggle room on either side of the bed.

-California Queen: A California queen bed is the same width as a standard queen but slightly longer, so they’re a better option for sleepers over 6 feet tall.
+- California Queen: A California queen bed is the same width as a standard queen but slightly longer, so they’re a better option for sleepers over 6 feet tall.
 Cal queens measure 60 inches wide and 84 inches long—four inches longer than a standard queen.

-Split Queen: A split queen is the same width and length as a standard queen but it’s divided down the middle to make two equal parts, each measuring 30 inches wide and 80 inches long.
+- Split Queen: A split queen is the same width and length as a standard queen but it’s divided down the middle to make two equal parts, each measuring 30 inches wide and 80 inches long.
 Split queens are good for couples with vastly different sleep needs who need customized firmness on either side of the mattress.

-Things to Consider When Choosing Which Is Right For You
+Things to Consider When Choosing Which Right Is For You

 When choosing between a king and queen bed, there are a couple of things to keep in mind to help you decide which size is best for your lifestyle.